buildvoc/heritage-trail-farnham/README.md

 ## Widgets

-The demo registers the deck.gl Zoom and Compass widgets.
+The demo registers the deck.gl Zoom and Compass widgets defined in the configuration.
 They render inside the control panel and provide quick navigation tools for zooming and reorienting the view.